XRPLF/xrpl-dev-portal/docs/concepts/accounts/tickets.md

 Continuing the above example, you can send a transaction using sequence number 105 or any of the three Tickets you created.
 If you send a transaction using Ticket 103, doing so deletes Ticket 103 from the ledger.
 Your next transaction after that can use sequence number 105, Ticket 102, or Ticket 104.

-{% admonition type="warning" name="Caution" %}Each Ticket counts as a separate item for the [owner reserve](reserves.md), so you must set aside 2 XRP for each Ticket.
+{% admonition type="warning" name="Caution" %}Each Ticket counts as a separate item for the [owner reserve](reserves.md), so you must set aside {% $env.PUBLIC_OWNER_RESERVE %} for each Ticket.
 (The XRP becomes available again after you use the Ticket.)
 This cost can add up quickly if you create a large number of Tickets at once.{% /admonition %}

 As with sequence numbers, sending a transaction uses up the Ticket _if and only if_ the transaction is confirmed by [consensus](../consensus-protocol/index.md).
 However, transactions that fail to do what they were intended to do can still be confirmed by consensus with [`tec`-class result codes](../../references/protocol/transactions/transaction-results/tec-codes.md).